g0v-data/g0v-hackmd-archive/notes/7KIeOgmlTkiGHPreswTq0g.md

         - optional: 可驗證為真人與在地居民的功能
             - 克服隱私問題的真人驗證
 :::info
+### 最終版
+We are building an AI-assisted deliberation system designed to identify consensus in civic discussions in real time.
+The system is intended for citizen assemblies, hybrid meetings, and other time-limited deliberation settings.
+The design follows three principles: low interference, real-time feedback, and assistive rather than directive use of AI.
+Inspired by Pol.is, the goal is to surface shared understanding instead of amplifying the loudest voices.
+The platform operates in two stages.
+First, it captures opinions through rapid, low-friction interactions.
+Participants respond to short statements using simple agree/disagree/pass reactions.
+These statements may come from prepared materials or be generated from live discussions using large language models.
+Second, the system analyzes the opinion matrix using clustering and dimensional reduction techniques.
+AI summarizes viewpoint clusters and asks participants to verify them.
+Through repeated validation loops, the system identifies the broadest possible rough consensus confirmed by participants while maintaining human oversight and collective decision-making.

 ### V.2 草稿
 We are building an AI-assisted deliberation system designed for real-time consensus discovery in civic discussions.
 The system is intended for use in citizen assemblies, public policy forums, hybrid meetings, and other time-limited deliberation settings where groups must quickly identify areas of agreement and disagreement.